ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/The_Boobonic/key.md

 ## Storage room

+- This has alley access and is a locked door with a padlock with a code '30781'.
+This padlock is enchanted and can't be harmed by physical weapons.
 - Locked from the outside, mostly supplies for the bar upkeep, makeups, clothes, etc.
 - has a hidden cellar door that opens up to take goods to the vip area